haseebabid72/My-Custom-i3wm/README.md

 In these configuration files you will find: i3 config.
- My Random Wallpaper Generator and color generator using pywal.
+ My Random Wallpaper Generator.
+ Color generator using pywal.
  My Random Lock-screen Wallpaper Generator and Lock-screen launcher.
  Polybar Config with the Background Color from the Wallpaper.
  My Picom Config.